-The Early Growth and Development Study – Health (EGDS-Health) is a longitudinal prospective study involving 561 sets of children and adoptive parents from EGDS-Phase I and Phase II.
-EGDS-Health extends the work of the previous EGDS projects by exploring child physical growth and health.
-We focus on the eating habits and behaviors of 561 sets of children, adoptive parents, and of birth parents, examining family dietary habits, food preferences, physical activities, and child growth patterns from birth to middle childhood.
-We are particularly interested in identifying the environmental and genetic factors that promote physical growth and healthy weight over time.
+The Early Growth and Development Study – Health (EGDS-Health) was a longitudinal prospective study involving 561 sets of children and adoptive parents from EGDS-Phase I and Phase II.
+EGDS-Health extended the work of the previous EGDS projects by exploring child physical growth and health.
+We focused on the eating habits and behaviors of 561 sets of children, adoptive parents, and of birth parents, examining family dietary habits, food preferences, physical activities, and child growth patterns from birth to middle childhood.
+We were particularly interested in identifying the environmental and genetic factors that promote physical growth and healthy weight over time.

 Funder: National Institute of Diabetes and Digestive and Kidney Diseases